jeeberhardt/mobius/docs/source/non_standard.rst

     fm = FindMe(target, input_type='helm', kernel=kernel, input_transformer=mhfp)

 With the emulator now in place, our next step is to define our lead sequence, which only consists of standard amino acids.
-The Tanimoto score standing between the target and the lead sequence is approximately 0.394.
+The Tanimoto score between the target and the lead sequence is about 0.394.
 Using this as our starting point, we'll generate a seed library comprising 96 sequences.
 These sequences are obtained by applying the alanine and homolog scanning methods.